 I didn’t think much about this tattoo until a friend of mine asked me about it a few years ago.
 “What are those dots on your neck?” asked Matt.

 At first, I didn’t know what Matt was looking at.
 And then it came to me.
-“The marks are a radiation tattoo.”
-I said.
-I realized that I felt, well, sort of proud.
+“The marks are a radiation tattoo,” I said.
+I realized that I felt, well, proud.
 The look on Matt’s face told me that he felt embarrassed asking me about my cancer.

 I didn’t really understand what I was feeling at the time.
-I later decided that I was proud to tell Matt and a group of my high school classmates that I had a permanent marker given to me by the radiation tech. the day of my first radiation treatment.
-It’s taken me years to get here but I now feel as though living with an “incurable cancer” makes me feel proud that I have beaten the odds.
+I later decided that I was proud to tell Matt and a group of my high school classmates that I had a permanent marker given to me by the radiation technician on the day of my first radiation treatment.
+It’s taken me years to get here, but I now feel as though living with an “incurable cancer” makes me feel proud that I have beaten the odds.

 Image result for radiation markings pictures